 Mana has been a model and trend setter in the industry thanks to it’s early entry to the market and to the commitment of its founders.
+It recently became the first CBD company to go plastic negative and implement initiatives as a company to eliminate plastic waste.
 It has been a voice for regenerative agriculture as a standard to strive for in the industry as well as a front runner in using synergistic botanicals like turmeric and traditional processing methods.
 Since its inception, the company has always been isolate-free and an advocate for organic, time tested, full-spectrum hemp that ensures the entourage effect and the desired efficacy people need to get relief.

 Mana is committed, same as it’s birthplace Honaunau Farm, to an enhanced experience that brings many layers of wellness to its customers.
 The thoughtful formulation of the products, by skilled herbalist Shimyrre Britt, has created what many in the industry have deemed the best-tasting oil on the market as well as one of the most enjoyable and effective hemp balms.
 The care and consideration of each ingredient, hand selected by Shimyrre, a former Honauanu Farm resident, is intended to deliver optimal flavor, scent, texture and efficacy.
 This attention to detail highlights nature’s ingredients, in their most pure form, for a distinct holistic effect and is a testament to the brand’s namesake.